-Until the calculations are carried out, I don't know how much the compensation will be, but £160,000 is the maximum sum that I'm able to award in Mr C's complaint.
-So, I'll also make a recommendation below in the event that the compensation is to exceed this sum, although I can't require that Options pays this.
+Until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £160,000, which is the maximum sum that I'm able to award in Mr L's complaint.
+But I'll also make a recommendation below in the event that the compensation is to exceed this sum, although I can't require that Options pays this.